s3rgeym/s3rgeym/README.md

 ### Where I do not want to work

 Positions I am not interested in:
-- Yandex, VK, banks, government companies, or foreign companies that introduced or support sanctions.
+- Yandex, VK, banks, government companies, or foreign companies that introduced or support sanctions against ordinary Russians.
 - Development of new projects on Django or Angular.
 - Do not like Java-style code and "reinventing the wheel" frameworks.